This post may contain affiliate links. Read my disclosure policy.

 This is the first father/son conversation of the day any day that The Hubby has not already left for work or the gym by the time The Bug wakes up.
 I have helped The Hubby improve some of his eating habits, but the one thing I cannot change and so have give up trying is his daily breakfast of Clif and/or Zone bars.
 I’ve suggested oatmeal, offered to make some nice yogurt and fruit, heck, I buy whole wheat English muffins and peanut butter.
 Heck, we even have cereal in the house.

 So I am working a a mini-repertoire of granola bar recipes.
 I loved the sound of these Pumpkin Chocolate Chip Granola Bars from Two Peas & Their Pod, and used this recipe as the basis for my Maple Pumpkin Spice Granola Bars, and then just switched it up again for this recipe.
 I like how they are dense but chewy.
 As I mentioned last time, you want to pack the mixture pretty tightly into the pan, don’t overbake, and, especially with the banana in these, if you aren’t going to eat them right away, keep them in the fridge.
 I have them individually wrapped, then put them all in a big storage bag.

-These are not overly sweet, so if you like them sweeter or don’t have super-ripe bananas. then you may want to use a little more honey or agave nectar.
-And, naturally, you could switch up the nuts, or even throw in some chocolate chips or raisins.
+Banana nut bread granola bars are not overly sweet, so if you like them sweeter, or don’t have super-ripe bananas, you may want to use a little more honey or agave nectar.
+And, naturally, you could switch up the nuts, swapping in chocolate chips or raisins.
 But to me, classic banana nut bread, which is the flavor I was going for, is bananas and walnuts.

 This recipe is part of the Improv Challenge.
 If you’ve been reading my blog since the earlier days, you may remember the Improv Challenge, and some of my submissions, like PB&J Cookie Dough Dip, Strawberry Cheesecake Smoothie, Almond Crusted Chicken with Cherry Balsamic Sauce, or “Bobby Flay” Corn.
 But for the newer folks, and as a reminder for those that have been around for awhile, the Improv Challenge is a blog hop hosted by Kristen of Frugal Antics of a Harried Homemaker.

 Check out what the other Improv-ers are cooking up with bananas & nutmeg at the bottom of this post.

-And, as you would expect, totally Bug-Approved!
+And, as you would expect, the banana nut bread granola bars are totally Bug-Approved!

-- 3¼ c old-fashioned oats (*See Note)
+- 3¼ c old-fashioned oats *See Note

-- ¼ c ground flax seed (optional)
+- ¼ c ground flax seed optional

-- 1 c mashed banana (**See Note)
+- 1 c mashed banana **See Note

-- ¼ -½ c honey or agave nectar (***See Note)
+- ¼ -½ c honey or agave nectar ***See Note

 - ½ t cinnamon